Holding Company Structure: Everything You Need to Know

 - Functional Structure: A structure which divides tasks, employees or technologies into groups.
-For instance: marketing, finance, human resources, etc. Each group works separate from the other
+For instance: marketing, finance, human resources, etc. Each group works separately from the other.

-- Divisional Structure: A main office overseas divisions that have autonomy
+- Divisional Structure: A main office with overseas divisions that have autonomy.

 Internal structures usually take the form of a chart or graph representing the role and distinctions of departments and employees.

 A holding company can generate income in a number of ways.
 These include the following.

 - Holding the assets of the business and lending them to the operating company

 - Lending money to the operating company and collecting interest